DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 **The SoAD Fab Lab is *changing* Laser Cutting for students in Fall 2024.
 Students will now be able to laser cut by signing up for a laser cutting appointment.**

 Reminders:
-* *Laser Cutting Training Appointments are required for all students who plan on laser cutting during the Fall 2024 semester.* Plan ahead and sign-up **early** for an in-person Laser Cutting Training Appointment to ensure access to the laser cutters.
+* *Laser Cutting Training are required for all students who plan on laser cutting during the Fall 2024 semester.*

 * Laser cutting cardboard is now *banned* in the SoAD Fab Lab